lidofinance/lido-dao/README.md

 The [Lido DAO](https://docs.lido.fi/lido-dao) is a Decentralized Autonomous Organization that manages the liquid staking protocol by deciding on key parameters (e.g., setting fees, assigning node operators and oracles, performing upgrades, etc.) through the voting power of governance token (LDO) holders.

-Also, the Lido DAO accumulates service fees and spends them on research, development, protocol upgrades execution, and hypothetical coverage applications.
+The Lido DAO charges service fees that support infrastructure maintenance, research, development, protocol upgrades, and potential loss coverage.

-The Lido DAO is an [Aragon organization](https://aragon.org/dao).
+The Lido DAO was built using the [Aragon DAO]((https://aragon.org/dao)) framework.

 ## Protocol levers